Bdunning6/Movie-Theater-Industry-Correlation-Project/README.md

 The second strongest correlation was between a movies number of votes on IMDb and its gross profit with a correlation of .63.
 This is interesting because the correlation between a movies IMDb score was only a .19.
 The number of votes represents the total number of reviews for a movie on IMDb's page.
 The strong correlation between votes and gross tells us that a high quantity of reviews is much more important for a movie’s success compared to the average rating of a movie.
 Production companies should seek to have their movies reviewed by as many critics and regular viewers as possible to optimize their success in theaters.

 ### Genre and Rating
-Although genre and rating had low correlations with gross, through our visualization analysis we saw that certain genres and ratings had more success than others.
+Genre had a moderate negative correlation with gross, which tells us that certain genres are more succesful than others.
+Through the visualization analysis we saw that certain genres and ratings had more success than others.
 Genre and ratings often coincide as an indicator for a movies success.
 The animation, family and action genres had the highest average gross profits while the G, PG and PG-13 ratings had the highest average gross profits for ratings.
 Movies that are both family friendly in the genre and rating department are more likely to generate a greater gross due to the fact that these movies don't exclude children from their customer base by being too violent.
 The top 5 highest grossing movies of all time are all either PG or PG-13, which demonstrates how a movies rating can potentialy lead to higher success.

 ## Developing a Potential Business Strategy for Movie Theaters